ylsideas/forecaster/README.md

 ## Testing

 Testing for this package is done using PHPUnit.
 You can run this from the composer dependencies.
-Running `vendor/bin/phpunit`.
-Make sure to copy `phpunit.dist.xml` to `phpunit.xml` first.
+Running `vendor/bin/phpunit` will execute phpunit.xml.dist but you may copy it to phpunit.xml if you wish to change it for your own testing but please do not commit your version of phpunit.xml as part of any PR.

 ## Contributing